-Support Services provided by the Warren County Board of Developmental Disabilities to people who have developmental disabilities include the following; Information and Referral, Provider Compliance, Major Unusual Incidents Investigations, Behavior Support, Compliance, Recreation, and Advocacy.
+Support Services provided by the Warren County Board of Developmental Disabilities includes the following; Provider Compliance, Major Unusual Incidents Investigations, Behavior Support, Provider Development, Intake, Nursing, and Accreditation.

 For any Warren County Board of Developmental Disability service, an individual must reside in Warren County and be deemed eligible for County Board of DD services.
 The Support Services Division is the starting point for services for all individuals over three years of age.
 The Intake and Eligibility Specialists will assess all individuals requesting services to determine the eligibility of the individual.
 Eligibility for services can be determined at any age.
 For those who are currently eligible for County Board of DD services, eligibility is reviewed at the age of three, six, and sixteen.
 The onset of the disability must have occurred prior to the age of 22.